MarkCycVic/EfficientInterestingPaths/README.md

 # EfficientInterestingPaths
-Code associated to the thesis Efficient Computations of Interesting Paths
+Code associated to the thesis Efficient Computations of Interesting Paths.
+The article is found in preprint [here](https://www.overleaf.com/read/qgnhrpfnmsdz#9c0884).

 For thesis figures, refer to Thesis_Figures.nb for the implementation, and the Images folder for the actual figures in jpg format.